Elementary Learning at Silver Oaks

 authentic, age-appropriate learning; exploring the natural world;

-a student centered classroom; small class sizes (max 16, usually 12); value-added assessment through portfolios; student choice; teaching empathy and conflict resolution; nurturing the whole child; parent involvement; helping students develop a deep understanding of concepts; physical movement throughout the day; treating students kindly and gentle discipline and most of all… having fun!
+a student centered classroom; small class sizes (max 16, usually 12); value-added assessment; teaching empathy and conflict resolution; nurturing the whole child; parent involvement; helping students develop a deep understanding of concepts; physical movement throughout the day; treating students kindly and most of all… having fun!

 What we learn with pleasure we never forget.